-How do you feel when a product actually works as advertised?
+How do you feel when a product works as advertised?
 It's amazing!
 You want to give that same feeling to your customers and employees.
 Give them a reason to feel excited, of course, but make sure you're still coloring within the lines.
-Focus on the real benefits & results of your products, rather than allowing your creative energy to devise claims that aren't really achievable.
+Focus on the real benefits and results of your products, rather than allowing your creative energy to devise claims that aren't achievable.

 5. Maintain a consistent moral code

 Doing the right thing for the right reasons is not an antiquated virtue.
 Businesses who play dirty often end up looking dirty in the eyes of the customers they want to attract.

 Understanding which values your customers cherish is essential.
 Take enough time to learn what those values meanwhile you're conducting market research.
 Then, take it a step further and weave those values into the fabric of your brand.

 If your brand has core values that define your company's culture, stick to those values.
 Doing so fosters an authentic and favorable brand image.
 Betraying those values can do more to undermine your brand's integrity than just about anything else.
 The last thing you need to do in a crowded marketplace gives customers and employees a reason to turn away and march into the arms of a competitor.

 Building and maintaining brand integrity is a long-term strategy for success, but the results are well worth the investment.
 By choosing the right products, putting customers first, making promises your brand can keep, and sticking to your company's values, you build a long-lasting brand that customers and employees are proud to support.